 Children as protagonists, adults as collaborators

-Adults take on the role of collaboradores within the movements of working children and young people.
+Adults take on the role of collaboradores within the movements of working children and youth.
 Their function is that of a companion, mediator, adviser and supporter.
 They often inform children about their rights and provide them with rhetorical, organisational or medical skills.
-Ideally, they do not set any guidelines, concepts or framework conditions, nor do they assume that the children's movements have any pedagogical intention.
+Ideally, they do not set the guidelines, concepts or framework conditions, nor do they impose any pedagogical intention on the children's movements.
 Relationships between adults and children are based on mutual respect, successful communication, equal rights and the experiences of all those involved.
 It is unmistakable that it is a balancing act not to abuse one's own position of power and the privileges which are socially attributed to adults: instead, these should be used in a supportive and solidary manner in the interests of the children.
 Depending on the form of the children's movement, adults are also assigned other or additional roles.

 Below are some examples of the functions of local adult support organisations to illustrate their different roles: